Skip to main content

 F.I.G.S.

 Four pillars.
 One binary judgment.
-The gateway that gates the Pre-Approved Recipient List at Xerish Storehouse — so every organization a Donor Advisor sees in the app is one they can trust.
+The bar that gates the Pre-Approved Recipient List at Xerish Storehouse — so every organization a Giver sees in the app is one they can trust.

 Faith

 Consistent.
 Loyal.
-Showing up for the struggling when no one is watching.
+Showing up for the struggling when no one is watching and nothing has changed except the calendar.
 Faithful organizations do not disappear when funding slows.
+They are modeled after Christ, who is the same yesterday, today, and forever.

 Integrity

 Pure of heart, right in practice.
-We examine what an organization does when no one is looking — because integrity is what is done, not what is declared.
+The fruit proves the tree and the actions prove the heart.
+Xerish does not take organizations at their word.
+We examine what an organization does when no one is looking — because integrity is not what is declared, but what is done.

 Generosity